 The Father's Son is a novel being released on August 15, 2019 by Full Quiver Publishing.
 I believe you will find the story deeply engaging, thought-provoking, funny and personally moving.
 The plot has many unpredictable twists and turns as you become attached the story's characters and where the story will lead.
-If you are looking for a story that is both entertaining and will make you think about life, friendship, love, and truth, this may prove to be one that will profoundly impact how you look at your life.
+If you are looking for a story that is both entertaining and will make you think about life, faith, family, friendship, love, and truth, this may prove to be one that will profoundly impact how you look at your life.

 The story is about a successful 39 year old sales executive, David Kelly, who has built a life of achievement, material success, and professional respect in business that has protected him from confronting a tragic event from his past and the impact it has had on his relationships in life.
 David begins an emotional journey as the book opens with the burial of his mother in her hometown in Maine.
 The catalyst for the journey comes in the form of a man named Tom Fitzpatrick, whose friendship helps David to navigate the many unexpected twists in the road ahead of him.